omerclskn/react-reversed-spider-solitaire/README.md

 - If no card selected, cards that eligible for replacement are displayed for 2 seconds.

 ### Blank Area Rules
-- If any blank column exist, only A can be placed.
+- You can relocate every card to blank columns.
 (Can be done with just click )
 - You cannot get hint to blank areas.
+- You cannot deal new cards if any blank column exist.

 <hr>